lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

 **The model’s cost and kernel hyperparameters are tuned over the training data with a 10-fold cross validation sampling method.
-The optimal hyperparameter values are shown in table below. `Price75` and `Price125` are the top two variables surpassing a score of 80 in importance and are thus selected for the soft-margin support vector machine.**
+The optimal hyperparameter values are shown in table below.**

 ``` r
 train_df <- train_acquisition[, c(8, 11, 12)]